 Typically, in PDLs, non-repudiation is inherited, techniques such as digital signature and access control (specific to PDL-type) provide methods of non-repudiation.
 In an end-to-end PDL network, in which several external and internal sources (e.g. data sources and certificate authorities) are likely to be involved, however, non-repudiation can happen in the following ways.

-2
+Figure 2: Generalised PDL scenario with internal and external data inputs

 Attacks to Data Communication

 In a typical scenario, a PDL exchanges information, both internal to the PDL and with external sources.
 The data is carried through various communication channels, for example, radio channel, private and public networks.
 Such communication channels can be interfered with.
 For example, eavesdropping, data corruption and impersonation.
 Such attacks are not unique to PDLs and may happen in any type of communication.
 PDLs should identify such situations and take appropriate actions, as PDLs are immutable, any data/information written to them cannot be changed.

-For example, in PDLs, the communication between an oracle and node can be intercepted by a malicious party.
+EXAMPLE: In PDLs, the communication between an oracle and node can be intercepted by a malicious party.
 Any modifications to the receipt will, indeed, provide NRO but not the non-repudiation of contents.

 Malicious Participants